will-me-me/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 10-back file contains the command to go back to the previous directory The 11-lists list all files including the hidden ones in the current patha nad in the boot directory The 12-file_type file has the command for printing the type of the name file
+The 10-back file contains the command to go back to the previous directory The 11-lists list all files including the hidden ones in the current patha nad in the boot directory The 12-file_type file has the command for printing the type of the name file The 13-symbolic_link creates a symbolic link
+The 14-copy_html file has the script for copying the html files